-Last year, 13-year-old Mathew was well-known as a baseball prodigy in the Little League community.
-A versatile player, the talented teen hit more than 70 home runs last year alone.
+Thirteen-year-old Mathew was well-known as a baseball prodigy in the Little League community.
+A versatile player, the talented teen hit more than 70 home runs in one year alone.
 The road that led him to Blythedale is heart-breaking, but his tenacity and courage in the face of adversity has led to an extraordinary recovery.

 Upon admission, Mathew was in an extremely weakened state.
 His pain was acute and he suffered from anxiety.
 He was immediately immersed in a daily regimen of physical and occupational therapy to help increase his range of motion and prevent skin and muscle contractures.
 He was regularly fit with splints, to prevent tightening while he slept.
 A pain management protocol ensured that he was kept comfortable, and daily sessions with a Child Life specialist helped Mathew work through the grief and trauma of losing his brother.
 Mathew's athletic nature served him well in recovery and he, alongside his extremely attentive and encouraging parents, made quick gains.
 Mathew was fit with specialized pressure garments to promote healing and his parents received extensive training in his complicated skin care.
 The therapies, including scar massage and stretching, are painful, but Mathew's therapists quickly learned to utilize his love of sports, particularly baseball, to keep him engaged and focused.